HRW: At least 16 children among kidnapped by IS in Syria

-BEIRUT (AP) — Human Rights Watch says at least 16 children are among nearly 30 civilians kidnapped by Islamic State militants in southern Syria a month ago.
+BEIRUT (AP) — At least 16 children are among nearly 30 civilians kidnapped by Islamic State militants in southern Syria a month ago and are being used as a “bargaining chip” in negotiations with the Syrian government and its ally Russia, Human Rights Watch said Saturday.

-The rights watchdog said Saturday the extremists are using the kidnapped as a bargaining chip in negotiations with the Syrian government and Russia, calling it a “war crime.”
+The rights watchdog said that the children are aged between seven and 15 years old.
+It called the kidnapping a “war crime,” saying the 27 hostages held since July 25 should not be used for bargaining and called for their immediate release.
+The militants have beheaded a teenage hostage and a woman died in their custody.
+The reason for her death was not immediately clear.
+Witnesses told HRW two women managed to escape their abductors.

-The government is pushing on with an offensive against the group in the southern Sweida province and areas adjacent to Damascus while locals have formed a negotiating committee to secure the release of their relatives.
+The government is pressing ahead with an offensive against the group in the southern Sweida province and areas adjacent to Damascus suburbs while locals have formed a negotiating committee to secure the release of their relatives.
+IS militants have apparently asked for the release of their own members imprisoned by the government.
+In the video of the teenager’s beheading, they called on the government to call off its offensive against the group’s remaining holdouts near the capital.

-In a multi-pronged attack, the militants raided Sweida villages and carried out suicide bombings and kidnapped more than 30 people on July 25.
-The group later beheaded one teenager, while a woman died in their custody.
-HRW said two women managed to escape.
+In a multi-pronged attack, the militants raided villages in Sweida, carried out suicide bombings and kidnapped more than 30 people on July 25.
+The raids set off intense clashes.
+Witnesses told HRW that the militants had snipers on rooftops and were shooting residents as they fled or tried to drive the wounded to hospitals.

 Most Read Nation & World Stories